 - The South Park parody of 24's format.

 - Also the episode "The New Terrance and Philip Movie Trailer" from the sixth season.

-- The Simpsons episode "24 Minutes", with a crossover appearance of some of 24's cast no less.
+- The "24 Minutes" episode of The Simpsons, with a crossover appearance of some of 24's cast no less.

 - The Justice League episode "Wild Cards" takes place in real time, with Joker's timer in the corner of the screen keeping track for most of the events.
 In between part 1 and part 2 there's a minor "rewind".